 If there’s one thing that I’ve come to know about people is that we’re nothing if not creatures of habit.

 I’ve spent between one and three hours a day over the past 7 years now studying English, finance, time management and marketing.
-Despite these seemingly unconnected topics, I found A LOT of overlap.
+Despite these seemingly unconnected topics, I found that one thing connects them all – mindset.

-When I sit down with clients and go through their week, I’m often amazed at how ineffective their schedule is, and how much time is being flushed down the toilet.
-The thing is, time management is on skill that’s not taught in any school or college that I know of.
-And yet, it’s the one constant factor in EVERYTHING.
+When I sit down with clients and go through their week, I’m often amazed at how ineffective their schedule is.
+The biggest issue I find is they don’t understand just what an impact their habits are having on their productivity.
+The thing is, time management is one skill that’s not taught in any school or college that I know of.
+And yet, it’s the one constant factor in everything.

 There is a 5-step formula to transforming your busy schedule into a lean, mean, fighting machine.

 Step 1: Understanding your habits

 This step is simply taking the time to figure out how you spend an average week.
 From the minute you wake up to the minute your head hits the pillow, how are you spending your time.
 Keep a notebook and simply jot down how much time you spend where, and what you are doing at that time.